 The greater Mansfield business community recognized Hess' success by naming Hess Industries Ltd. the winner of the Mansfield Chamber of Commerce's Small Business of the Year for 2001.

-The company purchases new software, Virtual Gibbs and Solid Edge, to be able to hold close tolerances and process complex parts using solid modeling technologies.
+The company purchased new 3D software, Virtual Gibbs and Solid Edge, to be able to hold close tolerances and process complex parts using solid modeling technologies.
 They were one of the first tool shops to go into this type of technologies that continue to be the foundation of the company today.

 Mark was inducted into North Central Ohio Entrepreneurial Hall of Fame.